Guitarist (magazine): Gear reviews

-One of the key features of Guitarist is its large and in-depth gear reviews section, which is produced by some of the most respected and experienced guitar writers in the world, including Dave Burrluck, Neville Marten and Mick Taylor.
-The gear aspect of the magazine covers reviews of all the latest guitar equipment from major and boutique makers from around the world.
+The gear reviews section is produced by writers such as Dave Burrluck, Neville Marten and Mick Taylor.
+The segment hosts guitar equipment reviews of both major and boutique manufacturers from around the world.
 As well as electric guitars and acoustic guitars, the magazine also reviews guitar amplifiers, effects pedals, electric basses and various pro-audio and recording equipment applicable to guitar players.

 Gear reviews within the magazine comprise two distinct elements.
 First Play reviews are located near the front of the magazine and generally focus on high-end products.
-These reviews place an emphasis on the high-quality, artistic photography the mag prides itself for, but often will not go into the same level of forensic detail as reviews elsewhere in Guitarist.

-The second type of review featured in the magazine are the Feature Reviews, located in the back half of each issue.
-These reviews are designed to go in-depth on new and interesting gear, and also go behind the scenes, talking to the people involved in the creation of the instruments, or explore the history of that instrument in a more feature-like way.
+These reviews place an emphasis on photography but often do not contain the same level of detail as the Feature Reviews, located in the back half of each issue.
+These reviews are highly detailed and may include behind-the-scenes interviews or an exploration of the instrument's history.

-Where applicable, all the gear reviewed in Guitarist is accompanied by a video demo of that product, produced by the magazine's in-house team - often the product will be demoed by the reviewer himself.
-These demos can be either a straight up demonstration of the product's features, a short piece of original music created using the product in question, or occasionally, a talking-head discussion of the guitar on show between members of the Guitarist team, with playing examples interspersed throughout.
+Where applicable, all the gear reviewed in Guitarist is accompanied by a video demonstration of that product, produced by the magazine's in-house team and often featuring the reviewer.
+These videos are either a simple demonstration of the product's features, or a short piece of original music created using the product.
+Occasionally, the magazine includes a discussion about the featured guitar between members of the Guitarist team, with example performances interspersed throughout.
 These video demos were previously accessed via the Guitarist CD/DVD, or the online Guitarist Vault download archive.
 From 2014, however, the video demos have been available as a private YouTube playlist, accessed via a direct link printed in each issue.

 In addition to gear reviews, each issue also features an in-depth Q&A section, where reader's technical queries and problems are answered by Guitarist's experts, as well as a long-term test section, where members of the Guitarist team take recently reviewed products on a six-month trial to see how they feature in the real world.